LRT Line 1 (Metro Manila): Construction and opening

-During the first phase of the capacity expansion, a labor strike was launched by employees of Meralco Transit Organization (METRO, Inc.) in July 2000 as their operations and maintenance contract was about to expire.
+In July 2000, with the looming expiration of its contract with the LRTA, a labor strike was launched by employees of Meralco Transit Organization (METRO, Inc.).
 It paralyzed the operations of the line for a week.
-The Light Rail Transit Authority decided not to renew its contract with METRO, Inc. that expired on July 31, 2000, and the former assumed operational responsibility.
+The LRTA decided not to renew its contract with METRO, Inc. that expired on July 31, 2000, and the former assumed operational responsibility.

-Second phase
+Capacity expansion and facelift

+Line 1 would eventually reach capacity by 1990 due to traffic congestion and air pollution.
+This led to an extensive refurbishing and structural capacity expansion program funded by Japan's official development assistance.
+The signing of the loan agreement in December 1994 marked the start of the project.
+A consortium of Marubeni Corporation, Adtranz, and ABB was tapped in 1996 to execute the ₱4.1 billion project.
+As part of the initial phase of the expansion project, in addition to structural improvements, Hyundai Precision & Industries supplied seven four-car trains, while the original two-car trains were converted into three-car trains in 1999.
+In line with the introduction of four-car trains, the station platforms were also extended.
+The project was completed in 2002.

+On April 7, 2000, a loan agreement was signed by the Philippine government and the Japan Bank for International Cooperation (JBIC).
+JBIC extended an ₱8.893 billion loan for the second phase of the capacity expansion project, which was initiated in preparation of the expected high demand by 2004 once the railway network in Metro Manila is completed with the full opening of the LRT Line 2.

-Another capacity expansion project was initiated in April 2000 during the administration of President Joseph Estrada due to the high demand of passengers in line with the completion of the MRT Line 3 (and eventually, LRT Line 2).
-Funded through an ₱8.893-billion loan from the Japan Bank for International Cooperation, the second phase of the capacity expansion project is divided into two packages.
-Package A involves the procurement of twelve four-car trains, upgrades to the signalling and communications equipment, and upgrades to the stations and depot.
+The implementation of the project was delayed for three years amid allegations of irregularities with the bidding conducted by the LRTA.
+The joint venture of Sumitomo Corporation and Itochu was awarded the contract and was given the go-ahead in March 2005, paving the way for the project to move forward.
+The second phase of the capacity expansion project was divided into two packages.
+Package A involves the procurement of twelve four-car trains, upgrades to the signaling and communications systems, and upgrades to the stations and depot.
 Package B, on the other hand, involves the procurement and installation of air conditioning units for the 1000 class trains, replacement of faulty air conditioning units of the 1100 class trains, renovation of 4 km of railway track and railway sleepers, and procurement of equipment and spare parts used for track works.
-The installation of equipment for the automatic fare collection system was also included in the capacity expansion project.
+The installation of equipment for the automatic fare collection system was also included.
+The project was completed in June 2009, five and a half years behind its initial deadline.